schwallergroup/saturn/README.md

-# SATURN: Sample Efficient Generative Molecular Design by Memory Manipulation
+# Saturn: Sample Efficient Generative Molecular Design using Memory Manipulation

+![Saturn Logo][saturn.jpeg]

 Note: contains far fewer capabilities compared to REINVENT 4.
-The purpose of this repository is a minimal implementation of Augmented Memory, Hallucinated Memory, and Beam Enumeration with a focus only on small molecule generation.
+The purpose of this repository is a minimal implementation of Augmented Memory, Hallucinated Memory, and Beam Enumeration with a focus only on small molecule generation. g

-* track hallucination how many times replace the buffer
-* option to incept SMILES?

-Be careful diversity filter stores "min similarity" np.max(bulk tanimoto)

 Curriculum learning